diviramon/HODAR/README.md

 ### CAD design

 Below you can find a comparison of the final CAD design and the 3D printed assembled result.
-The Solidworks parts can be found in my share drive:

-`N:\ENGINEERING\dramonprados\HODAR Turret_SolidWorks`

 #### Final Design